Revolutionary NIH Policy Change on Studying Sex and Gender Affirms Women's Health Research at Yale Practices Since 1998

 The NIH plans are detailed in the journal Nature.

 For more information on Women’s Health Research at Yale, visit www.yalewhr.org.

-This Article was submitted by Shane Seger, on Thursday, May 15, 2014.
+This article was submitted by Shane Seger on May 15, 2014.